On this page:

 Informing the Parliament

-Absence of Powers
+Absence of powers

 12. Ministers cannot undertake any activities giving rise to expenditure for which there are no powers (and for the avoidance of doubt the Budget Act does not confer powers).
-If, despite advice that there is no power to undertake the activity, Ministers insist that the expenditure be incurred then written authority to that effect should be sought from Ministers by the Accountable Officer - see the section of the SPFM on Accountability.
+If, despite advice that there is no power to undertake the activity, Ministers insist that the expenditure be incurred then written authority to that effect should be sought from Ministers by the relevant Accountable Officer - see the section of the SPFM on Accountability.

 Back to top